ddups/red-rover-code-challenge/README.md

 ---
 # Preface
 When I first opened the instructions for this coding challenge, I was quite surprised to see that it was nearly identical to the challenge I received while interviewing at Frontline over 8 years ago.
+My solution then was a fully-functional web service with a self-contained application server, and included logging, unit testing, and full documentation.
 You can check out that project here: https://github.com/ddups/frontline-coding-demo

-I wasn't sure how to handle this situation - it felt like cheating to essentially rewrite the base code in C# given it's extreme similarities to Java.
+I wasn't sure how to handle this situation - it felt like cheating to essentially rewrite the solution in C# given it's extreme similarities to Java.

 I decided that since I already had a deep understanding of the concepts involved with solving the problem, I would challenge myself to do something I haven't really done before - create a React app from scratch and solve it in a new language.
 This turned out to be more challenging than I expected, but I was able to use the [React documentation](https://react.dev/learn/) and plenty of Googling to get through it.

 Although I recognize that this is far from a production-quality React app, I am proud of what I was able to accomplish in a few hours.
 I also admit that this actually only solves the first part of the problem, but given my previous solution, I hope that this doesn't detract from my "score" and instead shows just how much I really want this position.

 ---
 # Requirements and Assumptions